In this Section

 - Significant health condition and/or personal/family emergency as approved by the Office of the Dean of Students, Gender Violence Service Coordinators, and/or the Equal Opportunity and Compliance Office (EOC).

 Instructors may work with students to meet attendance needs that do not fall within University approved absences.
-For situations when an absence is not University approved (e.g., a job interview or club activity), instructors determine their own approach to missed classes and make-up assessments and assignments.
-Please provide your approach on the course syllabus.
+For situations when an absence is not University approved (e.g., a job interview, illness/flu, or club activity), instructors are encouraged to work directly with students to determine the best approach to missed classes and make-up assessment and assignments.

 An Honor Code statement is required on all syllabi.
 You may select from one of the following examples or create your own.
 More information about Honor Code statements can be found at https://studentconduct.unc.edu/instructors/honor-syllabus/.